 "Dr. Amar was much more encouraging, helpful, precise, and knowledgeable than anyone else I worked with.
 He had a precise, easily understandable answer to every question, and really helped me understand why each answer was correct or incorrect.
 I improved radically in Logical Reasoning (my worst section) and Reading Comprehension, using Dr. Amar's specific methods."

-Nathan performed two years of volunteer missionary work in New Zealand before taking up a double major in philosophy and psychology at Brigham Young University, from where he graduated magna cum laude.
-An academic star, he was the recipient of a four-year academic scholarship.
+A native Austinite, Nathan Palmer spent a decade out West and overseas before coming to Austin LSAT Prep.
+He performed two years of volunteer missionary work in New Zealand before taking up a double major in philosophy and psychology at Brigham Young University, from where he was the recipient of a four-year academic scholarship and graduated magna cum laude.
 He subsequently completed an MS in psychology (also from Brigham Young University).

 Nathan served as a high school math teacher with Teach for America and as an adjunct psychology professor at the University of Texas at Brownsville.
-Nathan's non-academic interests included directing a philanthropic foundation.
+He also directed a philanthropic foundation.

 Nathan achieved a 173 on the LSAT.
-He left Austin GMAT Review to attend Harvard Law School and is now a graduate.
+He left Austin LSAT Prep to attend Harvard Law School and is now a graduate.

 Instructor and Tutor 2011-12; Harvard Law School Graduate